jmp-app/jmp/docs/backend.md

 The custom [authentication middleware](../api/src/JMP/Middleware/AuthenticationMiddleware.php) checks the permissions of the enquirer using the `sub` entry of the decoded token.
 If the enquirer has got the right permissions for the route, he can pass.
 If no token is supplied or if the supplied token is invalid, a 401 is returned.
-If the enquirer just hasn't got the required permissions, a 403 is returned.
+In case the enquirer just hasn't got the required permissions, a 403 is returned.
 ### Login
 To receive a new token, the user have to call the [login route](api-v1.md#login).
 If the username and the password are valid, a new token is generated with the following service class [Auth.php](../api/src/JMP/Services/Auth.php).